Faculty Bios

 Professor, Medicine - Infectious Disease

 Kemper grew up in a suburb of New York City but left a little piece of his soul in New Orleans where his mother is from and where he attended Tulane University.
 He eventually moved back to New York, where he went to medical school, did his residency and was an ID fellow.
 His acquired Southern sensibilities left him passionate about great food and jazz to this day.
 He also devours histories and biographical works faster than most of us can zero our email.
-He came to Vermont 27 years ago and despite hating the winter, everything else about Burlington and UVM has kept him here his entire career.
+He came to Vermont 32 years ago and despite hating the winter, everything else about Burlington and UVM has kept him here his entire career.
 Professional interests include healthcare epidemiology and tuberculosis.
-For twenty-five years he has had a rural HIV clinic in southern VT.
+For thirty years he has had a rural HIV clinic in southern VT.
 He lives near campus with his wife and their two cats, one of which is overweight and has a skin condition.

 Sean Bullis, MD